youtube/cobalt/cobalt/site/docs/reference/starboard/modules/configuration_constants.md

----
-layout: doc
+Project: /youtube/cobalt/_project.yaml
+Book: /youtube/cobalt/_book.yaml

-title: "Starboard Module Reference: configuration_constants.h"
+# Starboard Module Reference: configuration_constants.h
----

 Declares all configuration variables we will need to use at runtime.
 These variables describe the current platform in detail to allow cobalt to make